 Plus Portals is used to keep parents informed of their child's progress.
 The school does not send written progress reports.
 It is each parent's responsibility to check the Plus Portal database on a regular basis to remain informed as to his/her child's performance in each class.
-Parents experiencing difficulties with the system or who do not have computers, may contact tech support at 305-822-6461, ext.
-211.
+Parents experiencing difficulties with the system or who do not have computers, may contact tech support (Mrs. Gandarillas) at 305-822-6461/ sgandarillas@icsmiami.org.